 CBD may not be an officially classified “wonder drug,” but, perhaps that classification wouldn’t be too far off.

 In addition to the documented anti-anxiety properties of CBD, the compound has been shown to reduce inflammation and the resulting pain in the human body.
 That’s right: CBD can help reduce pain and anxiety.

-For general anxiety disorder, the National Institute on Drug Abuse has performed and published studies that have demonstrated CBD’s stress-relieving properties in animals, along with fewer behavioral signs of anxiety.
+For general anxiety disorder, the National Institute on Drug Abuse has performed and published clinical trials and studies that have demonstrated CBD’s stress-relieving properties in animals, along with fewer behavioral signs of anxiety.

 Anxiety: You Are Not Alone

 If your anxiety diagnosis is new, or, if you’re wondering if you might be suffering from a related disorder, you’re not alone.
 In fact, it’s so common that one of the top benefits people look for is CBD for anxiety and depression.
 Here, of course, we’re focusing on anxiety.
 Anxiety, a disorder that truly affects daily functioning and living, isn’t talked about as much as it probably should be.

 If you’re suffering, it’s important to understand that anxiety is more common than you might think.
 It’s more than needing stress relief or a break.
 In fact, the National Institute of Mental Health claims that over 18% of American adults suffer from anxiety, while other sources estimate that number may be closer to 30%.
 (3)

 This means that somewhere between 1 in 5 and 1 in 3 adults must function through this disorder on a daily basis.